Polvere (Olly song)

-"Polvere" is a 2023 song by Italian singer Olly, written by the artist with Emanuele Lovito and music producer Jvli.
-It was released by Epic Records on 8 February 2023.
+"Polvere" is a song co-written and recorded by Italian singer Olly.
+It was released by Epic Records on 8 February 2023 as the lead single from his debut studio album Gira, il mondo gira.

-The song competed in the Sanremo Music Festival 2023, ranking 24th in the overall results.
+The song was written by Olly with co-writing contribution by Emanuele Lovito and produced by Juli.
+It competed in the Sanremo Music Festival 2023, ranking 24th in the overall results.

 Music video

 A music video of "Polvere", directed by Nicola Bussei and Asia J. Lanni, was released on 8 February 2023 via Olly's YouTube channel.